 If you’re not quite ready for a master’s degree yet, you can start with College Choice’s ranking of the 35 Best Bachelor’s in Hospitality Management.

-What can you do with a Master’s in Hotel & Restaurant Management degree?
+What can you do with a master’s in hotel and restaurant management degree?

 Most graduates of this kind of program go on to work in the service industry.
 This could include gaming, tourism, food services, or lodging.
 Here are a few options that you might consider:

-How much money do people make with a Master’s in Hotel & Restaurant Management degree?
+How much money do people make with a master’s in hotel and restaurant management degree?